rimkahan888/rimkahan888/README.md

 - **Batch-vs-Streaming-Data-Processing** – A comparative analysis of **batch vs streaming data ingestion**.
 - **Data-Lakehouse-Architecture** – Implementing a **modern data lakehouse** using Databricks and Delta Lake.

----

-🎯 **Always exploring new ways to make data work smarter, faster, and more efficiently!** 🚀